nginxinc/kubernetes-ingress/docs/content/installation/integrations/app-protect-waf/compile-waf-policies.md

 ## Create a new security bundle

-Once you have created (Or selected) a security policy, you can now [create a security bundle](https://docs.nginx.com/nginx-management-suite/nim/how-to/app-protect/manage-waf-security-policies/#create-security-policy-bundles) using the API.
+Once you have created (Or selected) a security policy, [create a security bundle](https://docs.nginx.com/nginx-management-suite/nim/how-to/app-protect/manage-waf-security-policies/#create-security-policy-bundles) using the API.
 The version in the bundle you create **must** match the WAF compiler version you intend to use.

 You can check which version is installed in NGINX Instance Manager by checking the operating system packages.
 If the wrong version is noted in the JSON payload, you will receive an error similar to below:

 ```text
 {"code":13018,"message":"Error compiling the security policy set: One or more of the specified compiler versions does not exist.
 Check the compiler versions, then try again."}